 - 15. A resolution related to a matter of an urgent nature arising after the resolution deadline may be considered as "emergent" on a case-by-case basis. - 16.
 The criteria of an emergent resolution are that it must: - a.
-Deal with an issue of concern to Alberta municipalities that has arisen after the resolution deadline, or just prior to the resolution deadline, such that Members could not submit it as a regular resolution; - b.
+Deal with an issue of concern to Alberta municipalities which has arisen after the resolution deadline, or just prior to the resolution deadline, such that Members could not submit it as a resolution in time; - b.
 Have a critical aspect that needs to be addressed before the next Convention; and - c.
 Comply with the guidelines for resolutions set out in this policy. - 17.
-Members wishing to move emergent resolutions shall provide notice to AUMA Administration as soon as possible with a deadline of the first day of Convention.

-- 18. Emergent resolutions must be submitted: - a.
+Members wishing to move emergent resolutions shall provide notice to ABmunis Administration as soon as possible with a deadline of noon the day before Convention opens. - 18.
+Emergent resolutions must be submitted: - a.
 Electronically, as specified in the call for resolutions; - b.
-In the format specified by the template in Appendix A; - c.
+In the format specified by the template in Appendix "A"; - c.
 Along with minutes that show proof of the moving council's approval and - d.
 In adherence to the guidelines presented in this policy. - 19.
-The proposed resolution will be deemed to have met the criteria of an emergent resolution by either: - a.
-AUMA's Board, if the proposed emergent resolution is submitted before the final Board meeting prior to Convention; or - b.
-AUMA's Executive Committee, if the proposed emergent resolution is submitted after the final Board meeting prior to Convention. - 20.
-If the Board or Executive Committee determines the resolution meets the criteria of an emergent resolution, the Board or Executive Committee will second the resolution. - 21.
-If the resolution receives approval for consideration after the Convention Guide is sent to be published, the mover will provide AUMA with 1,000 printed copies of the resolution. - 22.
-Emergent resolutions accepted by the AUMA Board or Executive Committee shall be added to the Resolution Session Agenda following the Category C resolutions as defined in Section 24(a).
+The determination of whether the proposed resolution meets the criteria of an emergent resolution will be made by: - a.
+ABmunis Board, if the proposed emergent resolution is submitted before the final Board meeting prior to Convention; or - b.
+ABmunis Executive Committee, if the proposed emergent resolution is submitted after the final Board meeting prior to Convention. - 20.
+If the Board or Executive Committee determines the resolution meets the criteria of an emergent resolution, the Board or Executive Committee will second the resolution.

+- 21. If the resolution receives approval for consideration after the Convention Guide is sent to be published, the mover will provide ABmunis with 1,000 printed copies of the resolution. - 22.
+Emergent resolutions accepted by the ABmunis Board or Executive Committee shall be added to the Resolution Session Agenda following the Category C resolutions as defined in Section 24(a).

-AUMA Review
+ABmunis Review